Senior Housing Options

 Students interested in continuing a current theme or proposing a new programmatic theme community should make note of the following:

-Groups will be asked to attend an interview on March 19th or 20th.
+Groups will be asked to attend an interview in mid-March.

 · A committee will select and notify groups of their status by e-mail on March 28th.

 Each theme house/floor will recruit and select members during February.
 Students should apply individually to theme cottages which interest them.
 Students selected for residence in a theme house or floor will submit their Housing Lottery Card to the theme coordinator who will then give it to Residence Life.
 Ultimately you can only submit your Housing Lottery Card for one theme and you cannot be on the alternate list for another theme.
 If a group is denied, students should pick up their Housing Lottery Card from the Residence Life Office and continue in the housing process.

 Members from three of the four sororities (Chi Omega, Delta Delta Delta, and Kappa Kappa Gamma) live in privately-owned housing.
 Each Greek letter organization must submit a complete housing roster with a Housing Lottery Card for each student.
 Greek organizations are expected to fill all housing spaces with Greek letter members.
 As it states in the handbook, houses must be filled before members are eligible for other housing options.
 Newly activated members will remain on the campus meal plan until the semester after they join the organization.
 Members who live in privately-owned housing must submit their roster and Housing Lottery Cards for each student by 4pm on Thursday, March 12, 2015.